ptogias/dream-challenge-ehr/README.md

 | drug_exposure_days | Sum of recorded days of exposure to drugs per patient |

 ##### Matching String Search
 A string search in Athena database, containing terms of interest, in order to extract the respective concept ids and engineer each variable that falls under this category.
-For this procedure to obtain only useful information and exclude noise from entries implicating occurrences with no value but including the string of interest, restrictions were implemented where possible.
+For this procedure to obtain only useful information and exclude noise from entries implicating occurrences with no value but including the string of interest, restrictions were implemented where possible.<br/>
-For example, this is the case of constructing the “cancermetastatic” variable by searching all SNOMED descriptions in Athena database:
+For example, this is the case of constructing the “cancermetastatic” variable by searching all SNOMED descriptions in Athena database:<br/>

 ```